zqfang/GSEApy/docs/introduction.rst

 -----------------------------------------------------

 I would like to use Pandas to explore my data, but I did not find a convenient tool to do gene set enrichment analysis in python.
 So, here are my reasons:

-* **Ability to run inside python interactive console without switch to R!!!**
+* **Ability to run inside python interactive console without having to switch to R!!!**
 * User friendly for both wet and dry lab users.
-* Produce publishable figures.
+* Produce or reproduce publishable figures.
-* Perform batch jobs easy (e.g. using for loops).
+* Perform batch jobs easy.
 * Easy to use in bash shell or your data analysis workflow, e.g. snakemake.

 GSEA Java version output: